neurochain/core/doc/architecture.md

 ![global](../../doc/img/message_format.png "Message format")

-Message can be read in two operations:
+A message can be read in two operations:
 * Fixed part containing header size and payload size (each encoded on 32 bits little endian integer).
 * Header and payload which are protobuf (v2) messages.

-Message description can be found in message.proto
+Message definition can be found in messages.proto

 Every message is signed with the "communication keys (cf [keys](Keys)).